This is the full prologue of to-be Eternal Defenders book one.

 Prologue: Lifetimes at war

 “Sometimes I think that too much happened in the last two centuries, Ereanel,” Kraasian told the mage.
 Two hundred years ago, Kraasian’s parents rushed ahead to fight a group of powerful demons when Captain Jaimos, leading the defense of the Fourth Gate, was too slow to react.
 Kraasian and Ereanel went to help them.
 While they saved the battle, they could not save Kraasian’s father.
-It took some time for Kraasian to make peace with the loss.
+It took him some to make peace with the loss.
 He learned much from him in terms of fighting, strategy, and diplomacy.
 Some bitterness towards Jaimos remained even to this day.

 Illeana, Venelaos’ wife and now Queen, needed decades to regain at least some of the strength her body lost.
 Five years ago, she gave birth to a daughter, Princess Nadyenne.
-The birth was almost fatal to her still weakened body.
+The birth was almost fatal to her still-weakened body.
 Venelaos, having enough death in his family, decided that he’d not push for a male heir.
 Now, Kraasian has become a father as well.
 There would be at least one more generation that would keep the friendship between Crystelan and Darkwood families alive.

 “Sometimes I feel like there’s a curse to pay off the strength of my bloodline,” Kraasian said.
 “For five generations, a Darkwood did not live long enough to know his grandchild.”